offerings for adult singers

 Classical soprano Sarah Hawkey invites audiences into the heart of classical music with Behind the Notes: Classical Music from the Inside Out, a listening and lecture series that unpacks the musical complexity, stories, history, and expressive depth behind beloved works of the classical oeuvre.

 Known for bringing warmth and clarity to complex ideas, she bridges the worlds of performer and listener, offering fresh insight into how classical music lives and breathes for today’s audiences.
-She often reminds listeners that historical performance is never really old—its vitality continues to speak with relevance today.

 Sarah has performed with organizations such as the New York Philharmonic, Lincoln Center’s Mostly Mozart Festival, Boston Early Music Festival, Bard Summerscape Music Festival, and in countless performances at Carnegie Hall.
 Her work has been featured in The New York Times, on NPR, WNYC, and PBS Great Performances.